gausby/workshop/README.md

 Not implemented.
 Should list exercises in the current workshop.
 Potentially show which exercise is the current one.

 ### `next`
-Not implemented.
+Not fully implemented.
 Should proceed to the next exercise.

 Optionally it should run the acceptance test and lock if it does not pass.